-An external report commissioned by London Councils, the local authority association covering the capital, identified huge savings if a proper Total Place approach was applied to the public sector, reports Dick Sorabji ondon is ideally suited ple demands more effective tailoring of services to meet looked at the challenge on differing needs.
-The inter- a broader scale; they used a dependence between differ- telescope, not a microscope. ent parts of London, whether geographical boundaries.
+An external report commissioned by London Councils, the local authority association covering the capital, identified huge savings if a proper Total Place approach was applied to the public sector, reports Dick Sorabji ondon is ideally suited ple demands more effective dependence between differ- telescope, not a microscope. ent parts of London, whether geographical boundaries.